dakujem/two-floats/readme.md

 TwoFloats::compareBcm( ... );    // BC Math only
 TwoFloats::compareNative( ... ); // native numeric algo only
 ```
-> A custom _precision_ can be used with all the comparison methods above.
+A custom precision setting can be used with all the comparison methods above.

 The native implementation uses _epsilon_ instead of _scale_ for precision.\
 The method `TwoFloats::scaleToEpsilon` can be used to calculate epsilon from scale